akeneo/pim-api-docs/content/guides/ecommerce-connection/step3-reconcile-PIM-data-with-eCommerce-data.md

 Well, again, it depends on your customers needs.

-If your customers don't manage associations directly in the eCommerce solution and want to manage it manually in the PIM, you can create a specific configuration in your connector to identify which PIM association type is a “Cross-sell”, “Up-sell”, “Substitution” or “Pack” association type to be able to map these associations in your eCommerce solution.
+If your customers don't manage associations directly in the eCommerce solution and want to manage them manually in the PIM, you can create a specific configuration in your connector.
+It will allow you to identify which PIM association type is a “Cross-sell”, “Up-sell”, “Substitution” or “Pack” association type to be able to map these associations in your eCommerce solution.

 Also, don't forget our new Serenity feature that adds [quantities on PIM associations](https://help.akeneo.com/pim/serenity/updates/2020-07.html#new-association-type-with-quantities).